gcblockchain-chainedeblocsgc/gcbc-1/README.md

 __Approach__

-The BlockSci package for python allows the bitcoin blockchain to be indexed and accessed programmatically for feature extraction.
+The BlockSci package for python (see https://github.com/citp/BlockSci/ ) allows the bitcoin blockchain to be indexed and accessed programmatically for feature extraction.
 Workflow is to develop a set of potential features, and use python tools  to examine look for outliers and examine suspect blocks or transactions.
 Please see the accompanying presentation for more details.

 __So far:__ BlockSci up and running on AWS, validation against blockchain.info to look at some transactions Some demo code and output is posted here, but needs the BlockSci AMI running on Amazon AWS (or another install of BlockSci) in order to be run.
 Please get in touch if you need help setting this up.